rusticbison/website/_posts/2017-10-28-five-minute-monero.md

 * About 2 minutes to settlement
 * Low and predictable transaction fees, and a perpetual 1% inflation rate

-There is no other cryptocurrency currently available that deliver the same level of privacy and usability as Monero.
+There is no other cryptocurrency currently available that delivers the same level of privacy and usability as Monero.

-At the moment there's only one trustworthy and reliable wallet for Monero, and that's the official wallet that the Monero project developers maintain.
-The problem is that this wallet isn't as user friendly as many people would have hoped.
-So I’ve written a short guide here that will hopefully get you started with Monero in about 5 minutes.
+At the moment there's only one trustworthy and reliable wallet software for Monero, and that's the official wallet that the Monero project developers maintain.
+There's a little learning curve, so I’ve written a short guide that will hopefully get you started with Monero in about 5 minutes.

 This tutorial is for OS X, but the general process is the same for other operating systems.